 Postdoctoral Fellows are formally evaluated mid-year and at the end of each academic /Fellowship year.
-For each of these evaluations, the Fellow meets with their direct supervisor and with the Program Director to review performance and progress, develop remediation if necessary and set goals for the next segment of training.
+For each of these evaluations, the Fellow meets with their direct supervisor and with the Director of Clinical Training to review performance and progress and set goals for the next segment of training.
 The Postdoctoral Fellow is provided with written and oral feedback regarding their performance and progress towards meeting the program objectives, professional development, and expected competencies.
-At each evaluation point, the Fellow is given an opportunity for self-assessment and also provides feedback to their supervisor and the Program Director about their training experience.
-At any time that the

-Fellow may not be meeting expectations, additional reviews of performance with supervisors and/or Program Director may be necessary.
+At each evaluation point, the Fellow is given an opportunity for self-assessment and also provides feedback to their supervisor and the Director of Clinical Training about their training experience.
+At any time that the Fellow may not be meeting expectations, additional reviews of performance with supervisors and/or Director of Clinical Training may be necessary.

 The Florida State University College of Medicine is committed to maintaining a supportive educational environment where fellows are given the opportunity to learn and grow.
 Faculty are effortful at proactively addressing any performance concerns that arise and providing trainees with the needed support to remediate issues of fellow competence.
-The Fellowship Handbook includes a Due Process policy that outlines due process for postdoctoral fellows and establishes the procedure for addressing postdoctoral fellows' deficiencies, including notice, hearing and appeal.
+The Fellowship Handbook includes a Due Process policy that outlines due process for postdoctoral fellows and establishes the procedure for addressing postdoctoral fellows' deficiencies.